The crisis in the Ukraine triggert me to join the Tor project.

 incoming ports except ssh, DirPort and ORPort are closed

-Tor exit notice provided both at IPv4 and IPv6 DirPort of each relay
+Tor exit notice is provided at IPv4 and IPv6 DirPort

 homepage is legal-checked (contact, impressum and disclaimer)